Introduction

 CI/CD Requires Maintenance

-CI/CD systems need ongoing maintenance: updating tools, fixing broken pipelines, maintaining test environments.
+CI/CD systems need ongoing maintenance: updating tools, fixing broken pipelines, and maintaining test environments.

 Implication: Budget time for CI/CD maintenance.
 It’s infrastructure, not a one-time setup.